Julien-Fischer/linx/CONTRIBUTING.md

 ### Writing tests

-To test your code, open `tests/tests.sh` and add new tests or update existing ones as needed.
-This script is the core of our testing suite, and your contributions help us identify issues early and maintain a stable and robust application.
+To test your code, open the file that contains the test suite you wish to update, and add new tests or update existing ones as needed.
+The test suites are located in `tests/suites`: these functions are the core of our testing suite, and your contributions help us identify issues early and maintain a stable and robust application.

 Writing a new test is straightforward: